 There are TWO DISTINCT and DIFFERENT trails here:

-The South Side of Salmon Creek will test your legs and bike handling.
-It is a classic technical river-style trail with a couple rough and tumble climbs and moderate exposure.
-Easily ridden from camp and looped into each side or added with Flat creek.
+The South side of Salmon Creek will test your legs and bike handling.
+South Salmon is classic technical river-style trail with a couple rough and tumble climbs and moderate exposure.